johnodoe/ot_revslider/README.md

       // rest of the settings

 ## Installation
-Just replace the original meta_box.php with this one, or copy only the two parts above.
+Just replace the original demo-meta-box.php with this one, or copy only the two parts above.
 You'll find the new element in your page/post metabox

 ![Alt text](http://i.imgur.com/UDSe5vm.jpg "Screenshot")